Lieder-Lab/liederDB/README.md

 >> Now, you can transfrom Sql or MySql statement to LiederDB statement:
 >>
 >> 1. Click button "statement trans" in main panel of the "liederDB_testForm.exe" to display function panel;
->> 2. Input your MySql or Sql statement into 'input' textbox, click 'trans sql to liederDB';
+>> 2. Input your MySql or Sql statement into 'input' textbox, click 'trans sql to liederDB'.
 >>
 >> #_# What should to be aware of is that only 'select', 'insert' and 'update' statements of MySql / Sql is supported now, more features are under development.
 ____